ed-syspertec/Virtel/docs/manuals/virtel/Virtel457IG/Installation_Guide.rst

 	SECUR=(RACROUTE,TOPS),
 	RAPPL=VIRTAPPL,RNODE=VIRTNODE,

-This tells VIRTEL that the security definitions for calls to external servers are stored in the VIRTAPPL resource class, and that the security definitions for access to VIRTEL transactions, directories, and Minitel nodes are stored in the VIRTNODE resource class.
+This tells VIRTEL that the security definitions for calls to external servers are stored in the VIRTAPPL resource class, and that the security definitions for access to VIRTEL transactions, directories, and nodes are stored in the VIRTNODE resource class.
 You can choose your own resource class names for each VIRTEL.
 Multiple VIRTEL started tasks can share the same resource class names if their security definitions are identical.

 Having updated the VIRTCTxx source member, reassemble and relink the VIRTCT into VIRTEL LOADLIB using the sample JCL in member ASMTCT of the VIRTEL CNTL library.
 Stop and start VIRTEL to pick up the new VIRTCT.

-8.3.2 Add TSS definitions
+Add TSS definitions
-^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^

 A example job to add VIRTEL definitions for TSS can be found in member TOPSDEF in the VIRTEL SAMPLIB.
 The commands in this job are explained in the following paragraphs.